-- Notes:

-Held on 28 July 2023.
+Notes

+- 1 Annual General Meeting held on 29 July 2024.

-N.A. means not applicable.
+- 2 N.A. means not applicable.

-Attendance was by invitation.
+- 3 Attendance was by invitation.

-Overview

-Performance

-Sustainability

-Governance

 The Board has also approved a set of delegations of authority which sets out approval limits for investments and divestments, development, operational and capital expenditures and treasury activities to be undertaken by the Group.
 Approval sub-limits are also provided at various management levels to facilitate operational efficiency as well as provide a system of checks and balances.